staftermath/pysuite/docs/source/user_manual.rst

 create_folder
 +++++++++++++
-create a folder on google drive.
+Create a folder on google drive.

 .. code-block:: python